Enterprise JFrog CLI configuration reference

 Configuration Directory Structure

 The default configuration directory is ~/.jfrog/.
-You can change it with the JFROG_CLI_HOME_DIR environment variable.
+The location can be changed with the JFROG_CLI_HOME_DIR environment variable.
 Inside this directory you find:

 - Transfer state data for